denoland/dnt/README.md

 });
 ```

-Then within the file, use `// deno-shim-ignore` directives to disable shimming if you desire.
+Then within the file, use `// dnt-shim-ignore` directives to disable shimming if you desire.

 ### Pre & Post Build Steps